-However, during the conference championship games history shows us the remaining teams are often on fairly equal footing, both straight up and against the spread.
+However, during the conference championship games that kick off this weekend, history shows us that the two remaining teams in each conference are often on fairly equal footing, both straight up and against the spread.
 You might think the team with the home field has a big edge, but that’s not usually the case this deep into the season.

-A year ago both underdogs covered in squeakers, with the underdog Giants beating the 49ers in OT (20-17) and the 7-point underdog Ravens nearly winning at New England, blowing a late field goal in a 23-20 defeat.
+A year ago the underdogs went 1-0-1 ATS in the title games, with the 49ers winning, 28-24, at Atlanta as 4-point chalk and the Ravens beating the Patriots on the road, 28-13.
+Two years ago both underdogs covered in squeakers, with the underdog Giants beating the 49ers in OT (20-17) and the 7-point underdog Ravens nearly winning at New England, blowing a late field goal in a 23-20 defeat.

-Coming into this weekend, the dogs are 16-8 ATS the last 12 years in the NFL title games.
-The NFC has seen the dog go 10-3 ATS the last 13 years, including the last three seasons with the Giants, the Packers covering at New Orleans and the Cardinals as a home dog to the Eagles.
+Coming into this weekend, the dogs are 17-8-1 against the spread the last 13 years in the NFL title games.
+The NFC has seen the dog go 10-3-1 ATS the last 14 years, including the last four seasons with the Giants, the Packers covering at New Orleans, and the Cardinals were a home dog to the Eagles.
 Philadelphia’s trouncing of the Falcons in 2005, 27-10, ended a six-year run by underdogs covering in the NFC championship tilt.

 Certainly you can’t discount home field advantage, something the Patriots used in consecutive years to beat up the indoor Colts, 24-14 and 20-3 in the Foxboro cold, with the Colts turning the trick at home in 2007.
 However, there is generally greater balance between teams simply because at this point in the season, the remaining four teams are very strong and often evenly matched.

-Favorites are 25-13 SU in NFL championship games but 19-19 ATS the last 19 years.
-The total is 22-16 OVER during that time (2-0 under last January).
+Slicing the history another way, we find the favorites are 25-14-1 straight up in NFL championship games but 19-20-1 against the spread the last 20 years.
+The total is 23-17 “over” during that time (3-1 under the last two Januarys).
 Oddly, there have been more blowouts by the underdog than the favorite.

-Before you jump on the live dogs, remember that the favorites had a nice run of their own from 1993-97 going 8-2 ATS in the NFL title games.
-The current trend: the favorites are on a 6-4 ATS run.
+Several big favorites have struggled, as well.
+Still, before you jump on the live dogs, remember that the favorites had a nice run of their own from 1993-97, going 8-2 ATS in the NFL title games.
+This is why looking at trends and angles must be approached with great caution.